Mustafa Malayekah

-Mustafa Malayekah (مصطفى ملائكة; born 21 May 1986) is a Saudi Arabian football player who currently plays as a goalkeeper for Neom.
+Mustafa Malayekah (مصطفى ملائكة; born 21 May 1986) is a Saudi Arabian football player who currently plays as a goalkeeper.

 He made his debut with Al-Ansar in the Saudi Premier League in 2004 and then transferred to Al-Ittihad in 2006.
 In 2012, he joined Hajer where he spent five seasons before joining Al-Faisaly in 2016.

 He was first called up to the Saudi Arabia national team in January 2006 where he was an unused substitute in the friendly against Sweden.
 He was then called up for the preliminary squad in preparation for the 2006 FIFA World Cup.
 However, Malayekah failed to make the final squad.
 12 years later, Malayekah finally made his debut for the national team in the friendly against Brazil when he came off the bench in the 83rd minute.